 An identifiable brand simplifies brand recognition, while personalization based on interests and shopping history makes consumers more likely to interact with branded content across channels.

 Multichannel is much simpler in its intention, which is to distribute content and advertisements across various channels.
 A multichannel strategy makes an organization available to consumers online, in print, in-store, etc. The consumer can choose where they want to interact with the brand, however, content and engagements within these various channels are often very siloed.
-With this in mind, multichannel is more reflective of operations, reaching as many channels as appropriate, while omnichannel is more reflective of experience.
+With this in mind, multichannel is more reflective of operations, reaching as many channels as appropriate, while omnichannel is more reflective of the overall customer experience.

 Omnichannel also makes brands accessible across online and offline channels, however, it goes a step further to ensure an integrated, seamless experience across each one.
 As consumers move across devices and online and offline platforms, transitions are seamless and messages are informed by prior encounters.
+An omnichannel approach enables organizations to truly take a consumer-centric approach that keeps the comprehensive customer journey top of mind.

 The Benefits of Using an Omnichannel Approach